joyceycodes/DealerDesk/README.md

 Getting started:
 1. In your terminal, git clone this repository to your local computer using this link (https://gitlab.com/joyceyu96/project-beta.git)
 2. Run [docker volume create beta-data] in your terminal.
 This will create your database.
-3. Run [docker compose up --build] to build the docker image and docker containers.
+3. Run [docker compose up --build] to build the docker image and run the docker containers.

 ## Design